ali1845/pythonNotes/OOP_in_python.md

     # Create an Instance
     >>> eml = Email("Hello World!")

-    # Calling Instance method
+    # Calling the Instance method
-    >>> eml.sendDetails("I am learning python has been sent") 'The Subject, Hello World! and the message, I am learning python has been sent'
+    >>> eml.send details("I am learning python has been sent")
+    'The Subject, Hello World! and the message, I am learning python has been sent'

 - Python replaces `self` with the instance Object, `eml`, when the method, `sendDetails()`is called.

 #### 4.2.
 Class Methods

 `@classmethod` decorator is used to flag a **Class method**.
-These method can be called directly using the name of the class.
-Since these methods does not use `self` parameter.
-Instead they use class as their parameter that points at the class, i.e. `cls`.
+This method can be called directly using the name of the class.
+Since these methods do not use the `self` parameter.
+Instead, they use the class as their parameter that points at the class, i.e. `cls`.

-Class method does not have access to the `self` parameter.
-So they can only modify the memebers of the class, that applies to all instances of the class. i.e. They cannot modify the instance members.
+The class method does not have access to the `self` parameter.
+So they can only modify the members of the class, which applies to all instances of the class. i.e. They cannot modify the instance members.
 As they are unaware of that.

 We generally use class methods for **Factory Methods**.
 They return the class object, similar to the constructor, `__init__()`
 ###### Example